sthysel/workbench/README.md

 ## The tops
 Once the structural members are in place add the MDF tops.
-Screw doen with countersunc hex screws.
+Screw down with countersunk flat top hex screws.

 ## Wheels
 Heavy duty lockable castor wheels from bunnings